Iran Carpet Tour | Persian Rugs and Beyond

 The oldest carpets belong to Bijar city, and you can find the carpets of this city in carpet museums inside and outside of Iran.
-The most important feature of the Bijari carpets is its dense structure.
+The most important feature of the Bijari carpets is their dense structure.
 That is why it is known as the iron rug.
 27 colors are used in these kinds of carpets, but red, white and navy blue are the colors that are used more than other colors.

-In the morning, you will again be driven to Bijar and after visiting carpet manufacture and Kelims weaving workshop, you will go on to
+In the morning, you will again be driven to Bijar and after visiting the carpet manufacture and Kelims weaving workshop, you will go on to

 Sanandaj to stay at night.